LinusEkstrom/AddOn.Episerver.Settings/README.md

 ### Combining local and global settings

-You can even combine local settings with global settings where the global setting will used as a fallback if there are no local settings defined in the requested content hierarchy.
+You can even combine local settings with global settings where the global setting will be used as a fallback if there are no local settings defined in the requested content hierarchy.
 If you want to try this, you can do the following:
 * Go into the adminstrative interface and change the GoogleAnalyticsSettings content type to allow creation in edit mode.
 * Go into the settings gadget in the editorial view and create a GoogleAnalyticsSettings setting.
 * Add this property to a page type: